Alibaba picks New York Stock Exchange for U.S. IPO

-SAN FRANCISCO/NEW YORK Chinese e-commerce company Alibaba Group Holding Ltd IPO-ALIB.N has decided to list on the New York Stock Exchange, it said on Thursday, dealing a blow to the rival Nasdaq (NDAQ.O) bourse.
+SAN FRANCISCO/NEW YORK Chinese e-commerce company Alibaba Group Holding Ltd has decided to list on the New York Stock Exchange, it said on Thursday, dealing a blow to the rival Nasdaq bourse.

 Alibaba, which handles more than 80 percent of online retail transactions in the world's second-largest economy, will list under the symbol "BABA," the company said in an updated initial public offering prospectus.